 Each CAN message in a CAN protocol has a unique hexadecimal Identifier called as CAN-ID or CAN Arbitration ID.
 A CAN-ID uniquely identifies a CAN message.
 There are two types of frames or CAN-IDs i.e....

-USDT and UUDT diagnostic responses in CAN protocol define a method of transmitting diagnostic data where large amounts of diagnostic information is divided into smaller segments or frames for transmis...
+In the CAN protocol, USDT and UUDT diagnostic responses define a method for transmitting diagnostic data by dividing large amounts of information into smaller segments or frames.
+Understanding the dif...

 What is Physical Addressing Vs Functional Addressing in CAN protocol?
 How do these two addressing schemes differ from each other?
 Physical addressing targets a specific ECU by using a unique address, ...